Hiking with Kids: Tips and Packing List for Day Hikes

 Looking for a fun activity prior to hitting the trail, try making these Snack Necklaces.
 They are a hit with both children and adults.
 Curious, you can read the full post on how to make DIY Snacklaces.

 Always bring water even if it’s only for a short distance.
-Our favorite lightweight water bottles are Contingo.
-Although on hot days, we bring stainless steel Yetis with ice.
+Our favorite stainless steel water bottles are Owala’s, which are easy to clean.

 DISTANCE